 LOGI® stands for Low Glycemic and Insulinemic.
 This form of nutrition is based on the work of metabolism experts at Harvard University, who successfully used this diet for overweight children and adolescents.
 Its predecessor is the Paleo Diet of German nutritionist Dr. Nicolai Worm.
 Here you predominantly consume food, which he considers to be stone-age nutrition for humans.
-According to Worm, this food lets the blood sugar and insulin levels rise only a little.
-You can find this approach in the LOGI® Diet as well.
+According to Worm, this food lets the blood sugar and insulin levels rise only a little, which is an approach throughout the LOGI® Diet.

 Empty carbs and a lack of exercise are a particularly dangerous combination.
 We cannot “burn” all the carbohydrates by exercise and sports.
 So they end up as love handles and dangerous belly fat.
 Because the pancreas hormone insulin does not only have the property of lowering blood sugar after a meal, it also stores body fat.
-A high blood sugar and insulin level is therefore always accompanied by increased fat storage.
-And who would want that?
+High blood sugar and insulin levels are therefore always accompanied by increased fat storage.
+And who wants that?
 That is why people change their diet to LOGI®.

 The LOGI® method limits the consumption of bakery products, sugar, and confectionery.
 Instead, you eat protein- and fat-rich foods such as meat, fish, eggs, and cheese.
 In addition, there are healthy vegetables, salads, and all varieties of nuts.

 Many people rely on the cutback of carbohydrates to lose weight and maintain the desired weight.
 The lack of carbs then forces the body to fall back on its fat reserves.
 Recent studies also show that low carb diets such as the LOGI® method are the healthier way for us humans.
 If you exchange carbohydrates for good fats like olive oil and nuts, the risk of heart attacks and strokes goes down more than 30 percent.
 This is more effective than many medications!